Sync Metadata Between Photo Mechanic And Capture One

 Uncheck the first box Allow RAW files to be modified.
 You do not want RAW files to be changed.
 This setting will automatically untick the second box and tick the last box Always create and/or update XMP sidecar file.

 Please note that this setting also affects which metadata you see in Photo Mechanic.
-I have older RAW files with embedded metadata.
-Now that I work with XMP sidecar files exclusively, Photo Mechanic does not show the embedded metadata.
-However, Capture One does show both, embedded and from the XMP sidecar file.
+I have older RAW files with embedded metadata, and now that I work with XMP sidecar files exclusively, Photo Mechanic does not show the embedded metadata.
+However, Capture One does show both embedded and from the XMP sidecar file.

 RAW+JPEG